-The volume, velocity, and variety of Facebook's user data give it an unprecedented, virtually 360-degree view of users and their contacts, interests, preferences, and activities.
-The more users Facebook can acquire and convince to spend additional time on its platforms, the more data Facebook can accumulate by surveilling the activities of its users and thereby increase its revenues through advertising - reaping the company billions every month.
+The volume, velocity, and variety of Facebook's user data give it unprecedented, virtually 360-degree view of users and their contacts. interests, preferences, and activities.
+The more users Facebook can acquire and convince to spend additional time on its platforms, the more data accumulate Facebook can surveilling the activities of its users and thereby increase its revenues through advertising - reaping the company billions every month.